dalemartyn/dalestillman.com/src/blog/2020-06-14-getting-started-with-docker.md

   todo-mysql-data:
 ```

-Docker Compose automatically creates us a network, so we don't have to specify one.
+Docker Compose automatically creates a network, so we don't have to specify one.
 We can start up the application stack using the command:

 ```
 docker-compose up -d